 Bob would get a very high page rate to do the Batman stories (only a part of which would get paid to the people making it) and credit for everything regarding Batman.
 Under this contract Kane would become much wealthier than the Superman creators but Bill Finger would not.
 Bob would sell the Batman character to DC in the 60’s during the height of the Batman TV show craze.
 He would go on to work in animation creating Courageous Cat, Minute Mouse, and Cool McCool.
 He also did paintings of Batman, some of which were swipes from freelance artists that drew Batman comics.

-Bill Finger would continue to work freelance for DC until the early 1970’s until he was fired along with other older freelancers for asking for health benefits and money for his reprinted stories.
+Bill Finger would continue to work freelance for DC until the early 1970’s until he stopped receiving assignments along with other older freelancers for asking for health benefits and money for his reprinted stories.
 DC began reprinting Batman stories and ended up selecting Fingers work because they were among the best.
 This meant they didn't need so many new stories and Bill Finger had less work.
 Bob Kane died in 1998 at 83 years old.
 Bill Finger would die frustrated, out of work and penniless in 1974.
+After he died Bill's son would spread Bill's ashes in the shape of a Bat on a beach in California.
 For years Bob Kane very strongly denied anybody but himself was responsible for Batman.
-But just before he died he did admit that Finger had a lot to due with Batman's creation and success.
-Despite this only Bob Kane can be legally be credited as Batman's creator due to contracts between DC and the Bob Kane estate.
+Before Kane died he did admit that Finger had a lot to due with Batman's creation and success in his Batman and Me biography.
+For a long time only Bob Kane could be legally be credited as Batman's creator due to contracts between DC and the Bob Kane estate.
+This changed on September 18th 2015 where a new agreement between Bill Finger's remaining family, DC and likely the Bob Kane estate changed the official credit to Batman created by Bob Kane with Bill Finger.
+Much of this is due to Marc Tyler Nobleman's work into uncovering as much information as humanly possible for his 2012 picture book Bill the Boy Wonder: The Secret Co-Creator of Batman (illustrated by Ty Templeton).

 Did You Know? - Co-Creator extraordinaire Bill Finger.
 What many do not realize is Fingers influence went beyond Batman.
-He would also be credited as writer of the first Green Lantern and Wildcat stories.
-He likely was the co-creator of those characters too.
+He is the co-creator of the original Green Lantern and Wildcat.
 Finger would also co-create Lana Lang, Superboy's love interest.

 One of the first people that realized Superman’s success was Victor Fox.
 He started up a publishing company and hired the Iger-Eisner shop to plagiarise Superman.
 Fox wanted Eisner specifically to do the story.
 The result was Wonder Man in Wonder Comics #1 (May, 1939).
 The differences were the red costume, blonde hair and he got his powers from Tibet.
 His strength came from a power ring and his real name was Fred Carson.
 DC sued and won the case.
 Victor Fox would state that DC owner Harry Donenfeld had seen Wonder-Man in January 1938 (prior to Action Comics #1 was published) and insinuate that Superman was a copy of Wonder Man.
 His lawyers also tried to argue that both characters were inspired by The Phantom.
 Trial transcripts show that Eisner said he hadn't no knowledge of Superman when he created Wonder Man.
 He also backed up Fox's claim that Wonder Man was created in January of 1938 and was inspired by among other things, the Phantom.
 DC countered with evidence showing similar drawings and story elements appearing in Fox's comics after being published in DC comics.
 Jerry Siegel gave testimony and evidence of his co-creating Superman much earlier than January 1938.
 The evidence was enough to convince the judge that Wonder Man was plagiarism.
 Wonder Man only made one appearance due to the lawsuit.
 Despite this setback Fox would continue to publish comics.
 In fact he would pull the same stunt again by publishing a character named Moth Man that was very close to Batman.
 He appeared in Mystery Men Comics #9 to 13.
 DC threatened to sue and that character was also pulled.
 Publishers threatening to sue over the slightest infractions was common in this period, in part because there were a lot of business men that tried to cash in on what was popular by doing cheap imitations.
 Some of them were successful by doing this too!